ksurct/avc-2023/README.md

 # 2023 KSURCT AVT

 ### TO RUN THE ROBOT:
-    windows - python run.py in the root of the repository linux - python3 run.py in the root of the repository
+    windows:    python run.py # in the root of the repository
+    linux:      python3 run.py # in the root of the repository

 #### Robot Dir:
 - has files for running the robot and calculating algorithms